 If you’re active in the banking services industry, you’ve probably kept a close eye on FinTech in recent years.
 Its rise has given us game-changing products like affordable money transfer services, borderless bank accounts, and peer-to-peer lending platforms, to name but a few.
 It’s also given us open banking—the industry’s latest development—which is sure to have a big impact on companies and consumers alike in the near future.
+Today’s mission for the Mooncascade team is to present a number of open banking examples to introduce you to the technology and it’s possibilities.

 Open banking is the practice of sharing financial data, securely and with user consent, to third-party payment and banking service providers.
 Though it’s been around since 2016 in the UK, open banking was introduced across Europe with the revised Payment Services Directive (PSD2), a 2018 E.U. directive that added third-party payment service providers to the legal framework for banking services.